What equipment do I need to start recording?

 - Headphone out

-For a good start in the home-recording studio world, here are some examples of very affordable interfaces:
+For a good start in the home-recording studio world, here is our selection:

 What computer do I need to record audio?